jtpaulo/jtpaulo.github.io/_pages/teaching.md

 # MSc Thesis Supervision

 ### Ongoing:

+**2021** - João Azevedo.
+Realistic Fault Assessment for Distributed Storage Systems.
+Co-advised with Ricardo Macedo.

+**2021** - Alexandre Miranda.
+Realistic Assesment of Failures in the SPDK Platform.
+Co-advised with Ricardo Macedo.

+**2021** - Alexandre Ferreira.
+Fault-tolerant and Large-scale Storage for POSIX-compliant Applications.
+Co-advised with Francisco Maia.

+**2021** - José Silva.
+Secure Data Streaming Solution for Apache Spark.
+Co-advised with Ricardo Vilaça and Cláudia Brito.

+**2021** - Pedro Rodrigues.
+Analysis of I/O patterns for Data Management Systems.
+Co-advised with Ricardo Vilaça and Tânia Esteves.

 **2020** - Alberto Faria.
 Software-Defined Storage Control for Containerized HPC Applications.
 Co-advised with António Sousa and Ricardo Macedo.